Skip to main content

 January-April: Community Needs Assessment

-Teams are generally notified in December if they have been selected to participate in the following year’s cohort, which begins in May.
-Prior to the official start of the cohort, ICCR will visit each community to conduct a Community Needs Assessment.
-This assessment helps get community stakeholders on the same page and ensure that ICCR provides the most customized support possible to each team.
+Before the official start of the cohort year, ICCR will visit each community to explore its strengths and needs.
+This site visit helps engage community stakeholders and ensures that ICCR provides the most customized support possible to each team.

-Fellows kick-off their cohort year with a 90-minute introductory webinar in mid-May and a full day in-person at the Conference on Crimes Against Women in Dallas.
-Registration, travel, and lodging is included.
+Teams kick off their cohort year with a full day of in-person training at the Conference on Crimes Against Women in Dallas.
+Registration, travel, and lodging are included.

 June-November: Examine current systemic responses to domestic violence

-Time Commitment: Monthly two-hour meetings and about one hour of “homework” each month.
+Time Commitment: Monthly two-hour meetings and monthly tasks not to exceed one hour.

 December-May: Implement changes and grow CCR team

-Once the BPA is complete, findings and recommendations are shared with relevant stakeholders and teams have the opportunity to grow their CCR team.
-Based on BPA findings, survivor focus groups, and other “aha” moments throughout the first half of the ICCR year, teams will create a Collaborative Action Plan (CAP).
-The CAP is an internal working document to help teams get their CCR work off the ground.
-It includes actionable “next steps,” templates for organizing the team’s work, and suggestions for long-term considerations.
+Once the review is complete, findings and recommendations are shared with relevant stakeholders and teams have the opportunity to grow their CCR.
+A plan of actionable items is then created to help teams get their CCR work off the ground.

-In the last six months of the ICCR year, teams are encouraged to:
+In the last six months of the ICCR cohort year, teams are encouraged to choose one-two priorities to implement by May.

-Time Commitment: Monthly meetings (may reduce to one hour) and about 30 minutes to one hour of “homework” each month.
+Time Commitment: Monthly meetings (may reduce to one hour) and about one hour of tasks.

 During ICCR Year: Quarterly In-Person Trainings

-ICCR will host up to four in-person, half-day trainings in each participating county throughout the cohort year.
+ICCR will host up to four quarterly in-person trainings in each participating county throughout the cohort year.
 Topics and speakers are chosen with input from the team and based on current needs.
-These trainings are free and open to all, with a goal of increasing understanding of domestic violence and support for the CCR team’s work throughout the community.

 May: Cohort Wrap-Up at Conference on Crimes Against Women